 Want to see Lutheran High in action?
 We invite prospective students to come experience a day as a high school student here at LuHi.
 What better way is there to experience a day-in-the-life of a Crusader than to come and shadow a current student for the day?
-To set up a Shadow Day, please call or email Michelle Cox at email@example.com or 217-546-6363 ext.
+To set up a Shadow Day, please contact Michelle Cox at email@example.com or 217-546-6363 ext.
 138.

 How Do I Apply?